 Questions & Answers

-A closer look at this initiative, how it works, what is being built, and how you can be part of it
+A closer look at how this initiative works, what’s being built, and how you can participate

 -